aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-For the description of this property, please see [getResourceProvider()](../../com.aspose.cells/workbooksettings\#getResourceProvider--)
+Sets the stream provider for external resource, such as loading image data for picture of type "LinkToFile".

 **Parameters:**
 | Parameter | Type | Description |